 Now if you increment the value of this sequence object beyond 6, It returns an error.

-As the Sequence object have maximum value is set to 6, so when sequence object is executed for 3 time its value will be exceeding the maximum value 6 so it gives an error.
+As the maximum value for sequence object is set to 6, so when sequence object is executed for 3 time the value will be exceeding the maximum value 6 then it gives an error.

 Lets execute the below statement for 3 three times and you can see it gives an error.